abap2UI5/docs/docs/addons/logging.md

 <i class="fa-brands fa-github"></i> [Logging Addon on GitHub](https://github.com/abap2UI5-addons/logging)

+Developing end-user business processes is not possible without adequate logging.
+The standard method for this in ABAP systems is the integrated Business Application Log (BAL), which works in on-premise systems and, with the new APIs, in ABAP Cloud.
+You might also consider open-source projects like the excellent [abap-logger](https://github.com/ABAP-Logger/ABAP-Logger).<br>

-ABAP development in business contexts is impossible without using the Business Application Log (BAL).
-Whether you prefer using the standard API or working with open-source projects like the fantastic [abap-logger](https://github.com/ABAP-Logger/ABAP-Logger), we ultimately need a way to display these messages in an abap2UI5 app or a popup.
-This add-on brings together all BAL logging functionality for both cloud and on-premise environments. <br>
+Ultimately, we need a way to display these messages for end users in abap2UI5 apps.
+This add-on centralizes BAL logging UIs for abap2UI5 apps.<br>

-Instead of creating multiple BAL popups individually, we can centralize the functionality here and collaboratively expand it.
+Instead of creating multiple BAL popups individually, the goal of this add-on is to consolidate BAL functionality here for collaborative expansion.
 Currently, only basic functionality is available.
-Have you already created BAL functionality with abap2UI5?
+Have you already implemented BAL functionality with abap2UI5?
 Consider sharing it — PRs are welcome!

 ### 1. BAL Messages (classic)